-The formation of soil is a complex process along with a lot of factors and processing ways.
-In takes a long period of time to develop even an inch of soil.
+The soil-forming is a complex process along with a lot of factors and processing ways.
+It takes a long period of time to develop even an inch of soil.

-In this article, the basic processes of soil formation is discussed briefly.
+In this article, the basic processes of soil formation are discussed briefly.

-Pedogenesis is originated from the Greek term pedo/pedon meaning soil/earth and genesis meaning origin.
+The term “pedogenesis” originates from the Greek words “pedo/pedon,” meaning soil/earth, and “genesis,” meaning origin..
 So, Pedogenesis means ‘the origin of soil’.
-It is also termed as soil genesis.
+It is also termed as soil formation or soil genesis.

 Pedogenesis is the process of soil formation that is regulated by the effects of environment, place and history.
-In this process, parent material of soil is converted into soil in few steps.
+In pedogenesis, the parent material of soil transforms into soil through several steps.

-Parent material in converted into regolith.
-This step is accomplished by weathering.
+Parent material in converted into regolith by weathering.

 Regolith: The layer of unconsolidated solid material covering the parent material (bed-rock).

-Weathering: The physical disintegration and ddecomposition of rocks and minerals under natural condition.
+Weathering: The physical disintegration and decomposition of rocks and minerals under natural condition.

 It is the removal and translocation of certain constituent’s viz.
 Clay, Fe2O3, Al2O3, SiO2, humus, CaCO3, other salts etc. by the percolating water from the upper to lower layers.

-Illuviation is the process of deposition of soil materials (removed by eluviation) in the lower layers.
+Illuviation is the process of deposition of soil materials in the lower layers.

 It is the process of precipitation and accumulation of calcium carbonate (CaCO3) at the base of B- horizon.